Generalized Stochastic Processes: Linear Relations to White Noise and Orthogonal Representations: Generalized Stochastic Processes and White Noise

 We will use the following important result on tempered distributions \citep[Theorem V. 10]{reed1980methods}. \begin{Theo}[\textbf{Regularity Theorem for tempered distributions}] Let $T \in \TemperedRd$.
-Then, $T$ is a derivative of enough high order of a function in $C_{PB}(\Rd)$.
+Then, $T$ is a derivative of high-enough order of a function in $C_{PB}(\Rd)$.
 In particular, there exists $N \in \mathbb{N}$ such that the distribution $(1 - \Delta )^{-\frac{N}{2}}T$ can be identified with a function in $C_{PB}(\Rd)$. \end{Theo}

 From this theorem we can conclude the following result: \begin{Prop}[\textbf{Regularity Theorem for GeSPs}] Let $Z$ be a real GeSP over $\Rd$.
 Then, there exists $N \in \mathbb{N}$ such that the GeSP $(1-\Delta)^{-\frac{N}{2}}Z$ can be identified with a mean-square continuous stochastic process with polynomially bounded covariance function. \end{Prop}